Time-out at Surico Alpaca Farm is a relaxing change of pace activity. One that broadly appeals to young

 Now, a girl's gotta do what a girl's gotta do, right?
 In this case, Lara helps herself to the teats of an adopted mother when wanting milk, then wanders off to do her own thing again.
 Ain't nobody telling Lara what she can and can't do.

 Apart from Alpacas, you might come across a rooster with his bevy of hens, or the quirky resident cat.
-While I was visiting, he picked his way daintily across the paddock, leapt onto a table chock-full of treats in paper bags, had a good sniff and finally made himself comfortable by sprawling all over the bags.
+While I was visiting, the cat picked his way daintily across the paddock, leapt onto a table chock-full of treats in paper bags, sniffed around, and finally made himself comfortable by sprawling all over the bags.

 With no minimum number for the tours you can expect a personalised visit.